Hotels in Deir el Qamar

 The town is especially useful if you want to explore the Chouf without rushing through on a day trip.
 Staying overnight gives you time to walk through the historic centre, visit nearby palaces and religious landmarks, enjoy mountain views, and combine Deir el Qamar with Beiteddine, Moussa Castle, Barouk, Baakline, or the Chouf Cedars.

 Deir el Qamar is not a typical city-hotel destination.
-Hotel inventory can be limited, and nearby Chouf stays may appear if direct village accommodation is unavailable.
+Hotel hotels can be limited, and nearby Chouf stays may appear if direct village accommodation is unavailable.
 Use BooksyGo to compare Deir el Qamar hotels and nearby Chouf alternatives by guest rating, price, facilities, and location.
 Check the address carefully, especially if you want to stay in Deir el Qamar itself rather than in Beirut, Majdal Shams, Metulla, Kfar Yuval, or any unrelated cross-border destination.

 Best Areas to Stay in Deir el Qamar